theforeman/theforeman.org/plugins/foreman_remote_execution/1.3/index.md

 for more details about customization.

 ## 3.2 Executing a Job
-TODO: Describe timeout to kill
-TODO: Check what was moved into advanced

-To execute on one host, go to the host detail page and click green "Run Job" button.
-For multiple hosts, use the bulk action tool on the "All hosts" page to select "Run Job".
+To execute on one host, go to the host detail page and click "Schedule Remote Job" button.
+For multiple hosts, use the bulk action tool on the "All hosts" page to select "Schedule Remote Job".

+TODO: New picture
 ![Job Invocation form](/plugins/foreman_remote_execution/{{page.version}}/invocation_form.png)

 In this form you select which Job template you want to run on selected